How To Send Letters From Google Docs

-You can send invoices to your customers directly from LessAccounting.
-Use LessAccounting to generate an email message with your invoice as a PDF document attached and send it to PostalMethods, where it will be sent as a postal letter within one business day.
+You can send letters directly from Google Docs.
+Use Google Docs and the PostalMethods templates to generate an email message with your letter as a PDF document attached and send it to PostalMethods, where it will be sent as a postal letter within one business day.

 An e-mail message containing the attached invoice is sent to PostalMethods.
 The address is extracted from the document; your invoice is printed, folded, inserted, stamped and delivered to the postal agency.
 You can see your letter being processed in the PostalMethods Control Panel Activity table.